 Plus, who wouldn’t want a swimmer’s body?
 Swimming fires up more of your body’s major muscle groups than other forms of cardio exercise.
 “If you think about running or biking, you’re mostly using your lower body,” Tanner says.
 Swimming not only engages your legs, but also recruits your upper body and core—especially your lats, the muscles of your middle back, and triceps, the backs of your upper arms.
 “You look at pictures of swimmers, and you see how the upper body development is really tremendous,” he says.
 Improve your exercise results with One and done Workout.

 Finally, your back benefits.
 Working out in a horizontal pose—as opposed to the upright position your body assumes during other forms of aerobic exercise—may be an ideal way to counteract all the time you spend hunched over a desk or steering wheel.
 “There’s no hard impact on your back like there is with running, and instead of being bent forward like you would be on a bike, your back tends to be arched slightly in the opposite direction,” Tanner says.
 That may help improve your posture and prevent the back injuries and pain that stem from long stretches of sedentary time.
+Learn more about exipure benefits.

 The exercise is also linked to many of the same life-extending, heart-saving, mood-lifting benefits associated with other forms of aerobic exercise.
 And it’s fun, which matters.
 “People tend to enjoy swimming more than running or bike-riding,” Tanaka says.
 While about half of people who try a new exercise program give up within a few months, people who take up swimming are more likely to stick with it, he says.
+Check out the latest exipure reviews.

 If you’re sold on swimming, Tanner recommends starting slowly.
 “Don’t try to do too much too early, and focus on proper technique,” he says.
 Consider enlisting the help of an instructor if you didn’t have any formal coaching as a kid.
 “If you’re not used to swimming, it can be hard to relax in the water,” he says.
 Being nervous and tight may limit the sport’s benefits.